matijakolaric-com/django-music-publisher/docs/index.rst

 .. image:: https://img.shields.io/pypi/v/django-music-publisher.svg
     :target: https://pypi.org/project/django-music-publisher/

 Django Music Publisher is open source software for original music publishers.
-It is a tool for **managing metadata** on musical works and recordings, including data on writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing**.
+It is a tool for **managing metadata** on musical works and recordings, including data on writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing** support.

 It uses **Common Works Registration (CWR)** protocol for batch registration of musical works.